 The next year we got another invitation for dinner on the fourth Thursday of November—this time to a hotpot restaurant and I was told not to bring a pie—we would go to a dessert restaurant afterwards to finish off with something sweet (an Asian version of sweet).
 And so began a decade of Thanksgiving dinners hosted by our friend at a variety of restaurants with an assortment of her friends.

 I asked her why she did this every year.
 She had never lived abroad.
-Why had she picked up on this holiday?
+How had she picked up on this holiday?
 She had heard that Thanksgiving is a day for giving thanks to God for the good things he had given during the year and she thought that was a good idea.
 So she started her own Thanksgiving tradition.
-She takes that day off from work each year and makes appointments through the day with people she wants to thank for being a part of her life.
+She would take that day off from work each year and make appointments through the day with people she wanted to thank for being part of her life.
 She might invite a church leader for breakfast and tell her what her ministry had meant to her that year.
 Next, she might meet a retired secondary school teacher who had been an influence in her life for morning tea.
 Lunch might be with a friend who had helped with a family need.
 And so on through the day until dinner with the friends she wanted to end the day with sharing a final meal.
 I did wonder how she ate so many meals, even small ones, in one day.

 I thought about those Thanksgivings this year as we contemplate the prospect of a very different Thanksgiving.
-Covid-19 might prevent us from having the usual gatherings of family or friends; the food may be different.
+COVD-19 might prevent us from having the usual gatherings of family or friends; the food may be different.
 Will there even be any football?
 Maybe this is the year to stop and tell a few people that we are thankful for them.
 And to thank God for them.

 Narci Herr and her husband, Glenn, lived for just over 30 years in Hong Kong.
 They were first involved in working with the church in Hong Kong and then for the last 20 years of their time in Asia they served workers living in China.
 During that time Glenn traveled extensively throughout China and Narci …View Full Bio